Generic name: technetium tc 99m disofenin [ tek-NEE-shee-um-Tc-99m-dye-soe-FEN-in ]

 You will be exposed to radiation when you are given this medicine.
 Talk with your doctor if you have concerns about this.

-Hepatolite Side Effects
+Side Effects of Hepatolite

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.